-So where do we find CompTIA objectives covering above?
+So where do we find CompTIA objectives covering the above?

 For the Network+ N10-006 Exam you will find DHCP addressed in:

-Sub-objective 1.8 Given a scenario, implement and configure the appropriate addressing schema > IPv6 >DHCP6
+Sub-objective 1.4 Given a scenario, configure the appropriate IP addressing components >Address assignments >DHCP

 …and you will find ipconfig under: